Joshua Cole

 C1.
 Therefore, an omnipotent, omnibenevolent and omniscient god does not exist.

-Lets think about this more slowly.
-Below I’ve built a simulation.
-It has two agents.
+Two agents share the same reward function.
+One agent can see one space ahead.
+The other can see two.
 One agent can see one space in front of it.
 The other is ever so slightly expanded in terms of what it can see.
 It can see one additional unit.
 Observe that despite sharing the same function for valuing situations, the two agents can disagree as to what action is good to take.
 The one space agent will never explore areas in which there is a negative reward, but the two space agent will do things that the one space agent considers evil, because it could make better decisions on account of additional information.

-What we’re seeing here is that when you evaluate the problem of evil from first priniciple, using the part of the mind that is comfortable with thinking about things slowly and in depth, rather than using the intuitive part of the mind which short-circuits evaluation, the argument reveals itself to be fundamentally broken.
+What we’re seeing here is that when you evaluate the problem of evil from first principle, using the part of the mind that is comfortable with thinking about things slowly and in depth, rather than using the intuitive part of the mind which short-circuits evaluation, the argument reveals itself to be fundamentally broken.
 Not only is it not true that omniscience results in a lack of evil, it creates the conditions for us to observe someone else doing evil when in fact they are doing good.

 This happens well before you get to omniscience.
 It happens the moment you add even one more unit of capacity to observe what is happening.